BootstrapCMS/CMS/README.md

 The latest and greatest source can be found on [GitHub](https://github.com/GrahamCampbell/Bootstrap-CMS).
 Before submitting a pull request, you should ensure that your fork is up to date.

-You may fork the Bootstrap CMS:
+You may fork Bootstrap CMS:

     git remote add upstream git://github.com/GrahamCampbell/Bootstrap-CMS.git